Edgar-Vardanyan/taxi-tycoon/README.md

 # Yerevan Taxi Tycoon

 Phaser 3 clicker game.
 Click the taxi to earn AMD; buy upgrades in the Shop.
-Built per `GAME_SPEC.md`.

 ## Run